 17. What do you think a good school atmosphere looks like?

-Example: My ideal school atmosphere is one in which my learning will be supplemented by knowledge – welcoming libraries, health and safety-focused places, and dedicated instructors.
-I work best in a collaborative setting where collective efforts may be completely realize.
+Example: My ideal school atmosphere is one in which my learning will be supplemented by knowledge-welcoming libraries, health and safety-focused places, and dedicated instructors.
+I work best in a collaborative setting where collective efforts may be completely realized.

 18. What does failure mean to you?